milesimarco/bvh-parser/readme.md

 - complementary functions to efficiently manage relative and absolute positioning
 - euler angles

+## Important
+- Some bvh files use different namings for joints.
+In particular, the root joint must be "Hip" to get this module working.
+We'll make it more general in the future.
+- Feel free to contribute and push :)

 ## Developers
 - Marco Milesi for coding (optimizations, integrations and scalability)
 - Gianbattista Madaschi for mathematics